ennur/Hopfield/README.md

 # Hopfield
-Hopfield ağı ile örüntü tanıma
+Pattern recognition with the Hopfield network